liamawhite/istio-dev-framework/README.md

 make dev-bookinfo-proxy
 ```

 When you want to test your code in kube run an update command.
-This builds the go binary and Dockerfile, pushes it to your DockerHub repo and then deletes the pod to force a pull of the image and re-deploy.
+This builds the go binary and Dockerfile, pushes it to your DockerHub repo and then deletes the pod to force a re-pull of the image and re-deploy.

 ```
 make update-pilot